alitekn07/Python-Coding-Exercises/README.md

 <h1>About</h1>

-<p align="justify">With this projects, you will be able to learn and practise Python codes and you will able to do new projects.
-It's available to use daily.</p>
+<p align="justify">With these projects, you will be able to learn and practice Python codes and produce new projects.</p>

 <h1>Disclaimer</h1>